Philosophy of history: Social evolutionism

-A key component to making sense of all of this is to simply recognize that all these issues in social evolution merely serve to support the suggestion that how one considers the nature of history will impact the interpretation and conclusions drawn about history.
-The critical under-explored question is less about history as content and more about history as process.

-In 2011 Steven Pinker wrote a history of violence and humanity from an evolutionary perspective in which he shows that violence has declined statistically over time.

 Contextual theories

 As early as the 18th century, philosophers began focusing on contextual factors contributing to the course of history.
 Historians of the Annales School, founded in 1929 by Lucien Febvre and Marc Bloch, were a major landmark in the shift from a history centered on individual subjects to studies concentrating in geography, economics, demography, and other social forces.
 Fernand Braudel's studies on the Mediterranean Sea as "hero" of history and Emmanuel Le Roy Ladurie's history of climate were inspired by this school.

 Karl Marx

 Karl Marx is often thought to be an exponent of economic determinism.
 For him social institutions like religion, culture and the political system were merely by-products of the underlying economic system.
 However, he did not see history as completely deterministic.
 His essay The Eighteenth Brumaire of Louis Napoleon contains the most famous formulation of Marx's view of the role of the individual in history: